-Since at that time it was (and still is) the age of the car I thought that a pretty silly line, and I guess the public agreed, for after a while they tried another: "We're getting there".
+Since at that time it was (and still is) the age of the car, I thought that a pretty silly line.
+And I guess the public agreed, as after a while they tried another: "We're getting there".
 This was if anything even more unwise - most of the time, people weren't.

-The moral is, don't boast and don't lie.
-So if you're selling a very ordinary Peugeot, don't talk about The Drive of Your Life.
+The moral is, don't boast, and don't lie.
+So if you're selling a very ordinary Peugeot, don't talk about "The Drive of Your Life".

-The most important thing to remember is the advice that Polonius gave to his son Laertes in Hamlet: "This, above all: to thine own self be true."
+The most important thing to remember is the advice that Polonius gave to his son in Hamlet: "This, above all: to thine own self be true."

 Whittier lists 25 things a slogan should and should not do.
 They are all relevant, but some matter more than others, especially that they should:

-- Differentiate the brand (for example, "It's Independent.
-Are you?")
+- differentiate the brand (for example, "It's Independent.
+Are you?");

-- Include a key benefit (for example, "Visa.
+- include a key benefit (for example, "Visa.
 It's everywhere you want to be").

 There are a few things they shouldn't be - corporate waffle, pretentious, or meaningless - but I won't bore you with too many examples, as you see them every day.

 The Chartered Institute of Marketing named him, with others such as Tom Peters, Ted Levitt and Philip Kotler, one of the 50 individuals who have shaped modern marketing.
-As one advertising agency head commented: “[Drayton] doesn’t just teach.
+As one advertising agency head commented: “Drayton doesn’t just teach.